Cyber Intelligence

 The EDR Decision That Security Teams Argue About Most

 Ask ten security engineers which EDR they prefer and you'll get a lively conversation.
-CrowdStrike and Microsoft Defender for Endpoint have both been at the top of EDR evaluations for years, and the choice between them is rarely obvious — it depends on your Microsoft licensing, your team's capabilities, your threat model, and honestly, how much you want to pay.
+CrowdStrike and Microsoft Defender for Endpoint have both been at the top of EDR evaluations for years, and the choice between them is rarely obvious.
+It depends on your Microsoft licensing, your team's capabilities, your threat model, and honestly, how much you want to pay.

 Both are excellent.
 Both will stop the threats your organization is likely to face.
 The differences that matter are in the nuances.